-On the contrary it currently is slower, more expensive, less scalable with poor user experience and other significant shortcomings typical for early technology developments.
+Currently Bitcoin is slower, more expensive, less scalable with poor user experience than traditional centralized solutions.
+It shortcomings typical for early technology developments.

 However it is an open-source, permission-less internet protocol, which offers global censorship-resistant payments.
 This technology offers a new way to communicate value.

 It is new internet infrastructure and it facilitates Bitcoin and other cryptoassets with hundreds of excellent developers and businesses working on its code and its global ecosystem.